|Atlanta, 1984, by Harry Callahan.|

 We should all be wild about Harry, because he was wild about us.

 – Donald Brackett is a Vancouver-based popular culture journalist and curator who writes about music, art and films.
 He has been the Executive Director of both the Professional Art Dealers Association of Canada and The Ontario Association of Art Galleries.
-He is the author of the recent book Back to Black: Amy Winehouse’s Only Masterpiece (Backbeat Books, 2016).
-In addition to numerous essays, articles and radio broadcasts, he is also the author of two books on creative collaboration in pop music: Fleetwood Mac: 40 Years of Creative Chaos, 2007, and Dark Mirror: The Pathology of the Singer-Songwriter, 2008.
-His latest work in progress is a new book on the soul music of Sharon Jones and The Dap-Kings, slated for publication in Spring 2018.
+He is the author of the book Back to Black: Amy Winehouse’s Only Masterpiece (Backbeat Books, 2016).
+In addition to numerous essays, articles and radio broadcasts, he is also the author of two books on creative collaboration in pop music: Fleetwood Mac: 40 Years of Creative Chaos, 2007, and Dark Mirror: The Pathology of the Singer-Songwriter, 2008, and is a frequent curator of film programs for Cinematheque.
+His current work in progress is a new book called The Devil in Miss Jones: The Soul Music of Sharon Jones and The Dap-Kings, being released by Backbeat Books in Spring 2018.